Scheduling Policies for AoI Minimization with Timely Throughput Constraints: Introduction

-In this work, we consider two users that send their information over a error-prone channel to a common receiver.
+In this work, we consider two users that send their information over an error-prone channel to a common receiver.
 The first user is \ac{AoI}-oriented and the second user has timely throughput requirements.
-We consider two channel model cases: i) i.i.d. channels over time slots, ii) time-correlated channels.
+We consider two-channel model cases: i) i.i.d. channels over time slots, ii) time-correlated channels.
 Our goal is to minimize the average \ac{AoI} while satisfying the timely throughput requirements.
 The problem is formulated as a \ac{CMDP} problem which is known to be a difficult problem to solve and standard approaches, such as the method of Lagrange multipliers, cannot be directly applied.
 To solve this problem, we first apply tools from Lyapunov optimization theory to transform the \ac{CMDP} into an \ac{MDP}.
 It is shown that the infinite \ac{CMDP} can be reduced to an unconstrained weighted stochastic shortest path problem, i.e., a finite-horizon \ac{MDP}, that is easier to be solved.
 Note that our approach can be applied in more general stochastic optimization problems of that type.
 The relaxed problem is then solved by invoking backward dynamic programming.
-In addition, simulation results show that considering a large enough threshold for the \ac{AoI} will not affect the performance of the system because we observe the value of \ac{AoI} never reaches this threshold.
-Therefore, the threshold makes the analysis easier without affecting the performance of the system.
-Furthermore, simulation results show that the optimal policy schedules the \ac{AoI} user multiple times within a frame with some probability.
+Simulation results show that the optimal policy schedules the \ac{AoI} user multiple times within a frame with some probability.
 That means that the optimal decision is not to schedule the \ac{AoI} only at specific slots of the frame with high probability, e.g., at the beginning or the end of the frame.
 Instead, it is more beneficial to spread the scheduling time across all the slots within the frame.
+In addition, we develop a low-complexity algorithm providing a solution in polynomial time and it guarantees that the timely throughput constraint is satisfied.
+Simulation results show that the solution of the low-complexity is close to the near-optimal algorithm for certain values of transition probabilities of the channels.